Date Approved: 14/03/2019

 Stage 1 – Registration & Investigation; This will normally be dealt with by a front-line member of staff, as long as they are not the subject of the complaint.
 Tenants making a complaint can expect to receive a written response within 10 working days.

-Stage 2 – Review; to be conducted by the Service Manager if stage 1 does not resolve the complaint .Tenants can expect to receive a written response within 5 working days.
+Stage 2 – Review; to be conducted by the Director of Charitable Operations if stage 1 does not resolve the complaint .Tenants can expect to receive a written response within 5 working days.

 Stage 3 – Appeal; Tenants can appeal to the Chief Executive of EHG.
 The tenant or their representative may request a meeting to present their case within 2 weeks of the receipt of the appeal.
 The outcome will be sent in writing within 5 days of the meeting or decision by the Chair of Trustees.